Inside Technician Training

 - 18 months of practical experience with power plants or airframes or 30 months working on both at the same time.

 - A certificate from an FAA-Approved aviation maintenance technician school, demonstrating successful completion of 2,000 hours of training.

 The technician must also pass FAA required written, oral, and practical tests to demonstrate their knowledge of general, airframe, and power plant concepts.

-As a result of their determination and commitment to excellence, our aircraft mechanics have consistently earned the “Diamond Award for Excellence” from the FAA for more than 15 years.
-Atlas Aircraft Center has also earned the Aircraft Electronics Association (AEA) “Training Excellence Award.”
+As a result of their determination and commitment to excellence, our aircraft mechanics have consistently earned the “Diamond Award for Excellence” from the FAA every year since 2002.
+Atlas Aircraft Center has also earned the Aircraft Electronics Association (AEA) “Training Excellence Award” every year since 2002.
 As a result of this unparalleled training regime, PlaneSense® fractional share owners can rest easy knowing they are flying on aircraft maintained by the highest of standards.